 For the Filling:

-- Heat oil over medium-high heat in a large frying pan.
-Add onions, garlic, and apples and season with salt and pepper.
+- Heat 2 tablespoons canola oil over medium-high heat in a large frying pan.
+Add 1 diced large onions, 3 cloves chopped garlic, and 1 diced apple.
+Season with 2 teaspoons kosher salt and a few grinds of black pepper.
 Cook until veggies are soft, about 5-6 minutes.

-- Add ground meats and cook, breaking up with the back of a spoon until browned, about 3-4 minutes.
+- Add 8 ounces each of ground beef and ground pork and cook, breaking up with the back of a spoon until browned, about 3-4 minutes.

 For the Sauce:

-- Place walnuts in a medium saucepan and cover with water.
+- Place 4 ounces walnuts in a medium saucepan and cover with water.
 Place over medium heat and bring to a boil.
 Let gently boil for 5 minutes and drain.

-- Return walnuts to the pan and add milk.
+- Return walnuts to the pan and add 1/2 cup milk.
 Bring to a simmer then cover and remove from heat.
 Let sit 30 minutes to soften.

 - Transfer milk and nuts to a blender.
-Add sour cream and salt and blend on high until smooth.
+Add 1 cup sour cream and 1/2 teaspoon salt and blend on high until smooth.

 To Finish:

-- Heat oil in a large, dry frying pan over medium-high heat until shimmering, it will take at least 5-10 minutes to get the oil hot enough.
+- Heat 2 cups of oil in a large, dry frying pan with high sides over medium-high heat until shimmering, it will take at least 5 minutes to get the oil hot enough.

-- To serve, place each chile on a plate, cover almost completely with walnut sauce, sprinkle with pomegranate seeds and sprinkle with parsley.
+- To serve, remove the toothpick, place each chile on a plate, cover almost completely with walnut sauce, sprinkle with pomegranate seeds and sprinkle with parsley.

 Nutrition Information: